CSF2223/ImageGalleryTE/README.md

 # ImageGalleryTE
 Q1 Project 1 - Image Gallery TE

+*** All project edits must be done in your AWS Cloud9 IDE (integrated Development Envoronment).
+    NEVER write directly to your GitHub Repositories! ***

 Image Gallery is our first project "walkthrough".

 ## The key concepts introduced: